Researching where to see elephants in Sri Lanka? Then you’ve come to the right place!

 National parks in Sri Lanka also limit game drives within specific time frames so that the wildlife has some reprieve from visitors and safari jeeps, and sections of Yala National Park close annually so that the animal population can rest and recover.
-That being said, there are improvements to be made and there are still too many vehicles as well as inexperienced and irresponsible safari jeep drivers roaming around in the parks and cornering wild animals.
+That being said, there are improvements to be made and there are still too many vehicles as well as inexperienced and irresponsible safari jeep drivers roaming around in the parks, harassing elephants and cornering wild animals.
 There are even multiple incidents where elephants have been pushed to the brink and retaliated by flipping jeeps in the national parks.

 The best place to see elephants in Sri Lanka

 So…what does this mean for visitors to Sri Lanka?
 I encourage you to make informed choices because the best place to see elephants in Sri Lanka is in their natural habitat.

 The Sri Lankan elephant population is now largely restricted to the dry zone in the north, east and southeast of Sri Lanka, and elephants can be seen all year round, sometimes even outside of the national parks when they cross “elephant corridors”.